 Additionally, The Academic Enrichment Center plays a vital role in providing opportunities for arts and culture to our children in our rural area through dance classes, Dixie Youth Theatre, Dixie Children’s Chorus, Mudslingers Pottery Studio and Summer Camps.
 The Dixie also partners with Huntingdon Middle School in providing after-school classes including photography, cooking, and pottery at no cost to the students.

-We have hosted an amazing group of performers at the Hal Holbrook Theatre, just a few of which are New York City Ballet, Nashville Symphony, Richard Marx, Lady Antebellum, Ronnie Milsap, The Gatlin Brothers, Midtown Men, Carol Channing, Melinda Doolittle, and the Glenn Miller Orchestra.
+We have hosted an amazing group of performers at the Hal Holbrook Theatre, just a few of which are New York City Ballet, Nashville Symphony, Richard Marx, Lady Antebellum, Ronnie Milsap, Midtown Men, Carol Channing, Jason Isbell, Sara Evans and the Glenn Miller Orchestra.
 The Dixie is also home to The Dixie Players, our community theatre troupe.

-The Dixie hosts numerous free events every season for the region including the 9/11 Never Forget Mobile Exhibit, U.S. Army Field Band Concert, Huntingdon Heritage Day Music and Arts Festival, Derby Day and Main Street Christmas.
+The Dixie hosts numerous free events every season for the region which has included the 9/11 Never Forget Mobile Exhibit, U.S. Army Field Band Concert, Huntingdon Heritage Day Music and Arts Festival, Derby Day and Main Street Christmas to name a few.
 The Ballroom Gallery provides art exhibitions for various mediums honoring our Tennessee artists.
 And we house The Dixie Carter and Hal Holbrook Museum.

-The Dixie Carter Performing Arts and Academic Enrichment Center, Home of the Hal Holbrook Theatre, has become the premiere cultural venue of Northwest Tennessee which is an honor and a responsibility we hold dearly!
+The Dixie Carter Performing Arts and Academic Enrichment Center, Home of the Hal Holbrook Theatre, has become a premiere cultural venue of West Tennessee which is an honor and a responsibility we hold dearly!